skogly/angular-template/README.md

 ## Unit tests

 Unit tests are included and use Angular's default test framework [Jasmine](https://jasmine.github.io/) with [Karma test runner](https://karma-runner.github.io/latest/index.html).
 Run tests by typing `ng test`.
+You will need the binary for the ChromeHeadless browser, i.e. Chrome or Chromium, and set `CHROME_BIN`.
+On Linux, this would normally be `/usr/bin/google-chrome`.
+The Dockerfile in 'docker-ci' does this automatically and I use this image for unit tests.

 ## End-to-end tests

 End-to-end tests are executed by `ng e2e` using [Protractor](http://www.protractortest.org/).
+You will need to download [chromedriver](https://chromedriver.chromium.org/downloads) for the tests to work.
+Again, this is automatically done in the Dockerfile in 'docker-ci'.

 ## Runtime